thomascpowell/whois/README.md

 ### Usage:
 - Requires `git` and `cargo`
-- Clone the repo, build the binary
+- Clone the repo, build the binary, then run:

 ```sh
 ./whois <domain>